SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    >> }
    >> let repeatLabels = Repeater()
    -> repeatLabels(a: "four") // Error
-   !! /tmp/swifttest.swift:12:13: error: cannot call value of non-function type 'Repeater' !! repeatLabels(a: "four") // Error
+   !$ error: cannot call value of non-function type 'Repeater' !! repeatLabels(a: "four") // Error
    !! ~~~~~~~~~~~~^
+   !$ error: cannot invoke 'repeatLabels' with an argument list of type '(a: String)' !! repeatLabels(a: "four") // Error
+   !! ^

 .. _Attributes_dynamicMemberLookup: